Make the most of college fairs with these tips

 October 2, 2024 Planning for College

-• Know what to expect.
-Think of college fairs as the large end of a funnel (for funnel cakes, however, you’ll have to hit a state fair).
+Think of college fairs as the large end of a funnel, Matt explained.
 They’re a chance to get a taste of many colleges at one time so you can start narrowing down the list of schools you want to visit and/or apply to.
 Most have diverse representation from various trade schools, colleges, and universities in the region – and sometimes, from outside the region.
 Some fairs offer workshops or activities in addition to the college booths.
 The atmosphere is usually crowded, and you’re likely to go home with a lot of free stuff.

-• Do your research.
-Get a list of the schools that will be in attendance at the fair so you can make a game plan for which ones you want to learn more about and what you want to learn.
+• Get a list of the schools that will be in attendance so you can make a game plan for which ones you want to learn more about.
 Make a list of questions to ask the college reps.
 Need help?
 Check out our Admissions Insider.

-• Be savvy.
-Brace yourself for a flood of email from colleges by making a separate email account only for this purpose.
-Make sure the email address sounds professional, and consider giving access to this new account to a parent/guardian or whoever is helping you with your college search so you can all stay up to date.
+• Create a separate email account for the communications you’ll receive from colleges.
+Make sure the email address sounds professional and consider giving access to this new account to a parent/guardian or whoever is helping you with your college search so you can all stay up to date.

 • Make a good impression.
 It’s important to know that the college rep you meet at the college fair may be the same person who reads your application.
 Dress appropriately, introduce yourself, and ask for their business card so you can follow up.